-The bill would also amend section 267 to disallow losses between "[a] grantor trust and the person treated as the owner."
+The bill would also amend section 267 to disallow losses between "[a] grantor trust and the person treated as the owner of the trust (or portion thereof)."

 Like the closer alignment of grantor trust and transfer tax rules in section 2901, this rule, as written, would apparently apply only to a trust created, and any portion of an existing trust attributable to a contribution made, on or after the date of enactment.
-The Ways and Means Committee report states that it "is intended to be effective for sales and other dispositions after the date of enactment" - that is, regardless of when the trust was created or funded - but it adds in a footnote that "[a] technical correction may be necessary to reflect this intent."
+The Ways and Means Committee report states that it "is intended to be effective for sales and other dispositions after the date of enactment" - that is, regardless of when the trust was created or funded - but it adds in a footnote (footnote 935) that "[a] technical correction may be necessary to reflect this intent."

-This provision and section 2901 together are estimated to raise \$8 billion over ten years.
+This provision and section 2901 together are estimated to raise \$8 billion over 10 years.

-- (5) Valuation of Certain Nonbusiness Assets in Entities.
+(5) Valuation of Certain Nonbusiness Assets in Entities.
 In a proposal traceable at least to the Reagan and Clinton Administrations (see Parts 1.d(1)(d) and 1.e(1) above) and virtually identical to section 6 of Senator Sanders' "For the 99.5 Percent Act" (see Part 25.b(6) above), the Ways and Means Committee bill would in effect require the valuation of nonbusiness assets in an entity by a look-through method.
-The proposal would add a new section 2031(d)(1) to the Code, applicable to transfers (by gift or upon death) after the date of enactment, to read as follows: - (d) VALUATION RULES FOR CERTAIN TRANSFERS OF NONBUSINESS ASSETS-For purposes of this chapter [estate tax] and chapter 12 [gift tax]- - (1) IN GENERAL-In the case of the transfer of any interest in an entity other than an interest which is actively traded (within the meaning of section 1092) [see, e.g., Reg. §1.1092(d)-1(a) & (b)]- - (A) the value of any nonbusiness assets held by the entity with respect to such interest shall be determined as if the transferor had transferred such assets directly to the transferee (and no valuation discount shall be allowed with respect to such nonbusiness assets), and - (B) such nonbusiness assets shall not be taken into account in determining the value of the interest in the entity.
+The proposal would add a new section 2031(d) to the Code, applicable to transfers (by gift or upon death) after the date of enactment.
+Section 2031(d)(1) would read as follows:

+(d) VALUATION RULES FOR CERTAIN TRANSFERS OF NONBUSINESS ASSETS-For purposes of this chapter [estate tax] and chapter 12 [gift tax]-

+(1) IN GENERAL-In the case of the transfer of any interest in an entity other than an interest which is actively traded (within the meaning of section 1092) [see, e.g., Reg. §1.1092(d)-1(a) & (b)]-

+(A) the value of any nonbusiness assets held by the entity with respect to such interest shall be determined as if the transferror had transferred such assets directly to the transferee (and no valuation discount shall be allowed with respect to such nonbusiness assets), and

+(B) such nonbusiness assets shall not be taken into account in determining the value of the interest in the entity.

-Like the "For the 99.5 Percent Act," the proposal includes detailed rules about "passive assets" that might be used in a business and "look-thru rules" for entities that are at least 10 percent owned by another entity.
+Like the "For the 99.5 Percent Act," the proposal includes a detailed list of what are considered "passive assets," detailed rules about passive assets that might be used in a business, and "look-thru rules" for entities that are at least 10 percent owned by another entity.
 The proposal also adds a broad grant of regulatory authority, specifically including the issues of whether a passive asset is used in the active conduct of a trade or business or is held as part of the reasonably required working capital needs of a trade or business.
-This proposal is estimated to raise \$20 billion over ten years.